Inuyasha

-In contrast to the typically comedic nature of much of Takahashi's previous work, Inuyasha deals with a darker and more serious subject matter, using the setting of the Sengoku period to easily display the violent content while still retaining some comedic elements.
+In contrast to the typically comedic nature of much of Takahashi's previous works, Inuyasha explores darker and more serious subject matter, using the setting of the Sengoku period to display violent content while still retaining comedic elements.
 The manga was adapted into two anime television series by Sunrise.
-The first series ran for 167 episodes on Yomiuri TV from October 2000 to September 2004.
-The second series, Inuyasha: The Final Act, ran for 26 episodes from October 2009 to March 2010.
-Four feature films and an original video animation have also been released.
+The first series ran for 167 episodes on Yomiuri Television and Nippon Television from October 2000 to September 2004.
+The second series, Inuyasha: The Final Act, is a direct sequel that adapts the remainder of the manga.
+It ran for 26 episodes from October 2009 to March 2010.
+Four feature films and an original video animation (OVA) have also been released.
 Other merchandise includes video games and a light novel.
-A sequel anime television series, titled Yashahime: Princess Half-Demon, aired for two seasons from October 2020 to March 2022.
+An anime-original sequel spin-off television series, titled Yashahime: Princess Half-Demon, aired for two seasons from October 2020 to March 2022.

-Viz Media licensed the manga, the two anime series, and movies for North America.
+Viz Media licensed the manga, the two anime series, and movies for release in North America.
 Both Inuyasha and Inuyasha: The Final Act aired in the United States on Adult Swim (and later on its revived Toonami block) from 2002 to 2015.